 The jeep drove to Huwwara military base where I was strip searched.
 I was then left outside for four days between interrogation.
 It was difficult to sleep.
 During this time I was given a medical examination and I was given some food and water and I was allowed to use the toilet.
 The food was disgusting; I was given rotten eggs and once I saw a dead cockroach in the rice.

 On the first night, at around 9:00 p.m.
 I was taken to the police station in Ariel settlement for interrogation.
 The interrogator removed the blindfold but kept me tied and shackled.
-He wanted to know why I was in his office and started to yell and shout at me and accused me of throwing pipe bombs at soldiers.
+He wanted to know why I was in his office and started to shout at me and accused me of throwing pipe bombs at soldiers.
 He wanted me to confess and to tell him who made the pipe bombs.
 I denied the accusation and told him I did not know anything about pipe bombs.

 He also accused me of throwing stones at soldiers and was very aggressive.
 He questioned me without informing me of my rights and without allowing me to speak to a lawyer.
 The interrogation lasted a long time; from around 9:00 p.m. until around 1:00 a.m.
 I was exhausted.
 Then he told me he had photographic evidence against me.
 Still, I did not confess.
 At the end of the interrogation he wanted me to sign documents written in Hebrew.
 When I refused to sign documents I did not understand he yelled at my urging me to sign and I signed because I was tired and scared.
 After the interrogation I was taken back to Huwwara.

 I was interrogated four times over the course of the next four days.
 I was not informed of my rights in any of the interrogations and I did not speak to any lawyers.
 All the interrogations focused on the same accusations which I completely denied.
 On the fifth day I was taken to a cell.
-I was left in the cell by myself for a week.
+I was left in the cell by myself for a week in solitary confinement.
 The room was very small and had a sink which I used to wash and to pee in because there was no toilet.
 There were no windows in the cell and I could not tell whether it was day or night except from the call to prayer from a nearby mosque.